Robust gRPC communication on Google Cloud Run (but not only!)

 }

-To make generated client work, we need to pass a couple of extra options.
-They will allow handling:
+To make the generated client work, we need to pass a few extra options that handle the following:

-• “service discovery” (we use hardcoded names of services provided by Terraform via TRAINER_GRPC_ADDR env).
+- “Service discovery” (we use hardcoded names of services provided by Terraform via the

 import (